 When the band returned, they went into the New Trianon (Chicago) on May 28.
 The venue was re-opening under new management and the ad billed Bixie as the "vocalovely" with the band.

 The California Eagle of June 17 1954 had a small article about Bixie, which started out by calling her "Vocaluscious".
 She was due to appear with Basie on June 20th in Los Angeles' annual Cavalcade Of Jazz program at Wrigley Field.

-On July 5, the Basie Orchestra was back at the Georgia Auditorium in Vancouver, British Columbia.
+On July 2, the Basie Orchestra was at the Evergreen Ballroom in Tacoma, Washington for a single night.
+They were back at the Georgia Auditorium, in Vancouver, British Columbia, on the 5th.